 I’ve always been a fan of baby names that aren’t heard very often.
 We named our oldest daughter, Harlan, after my mother-in-law (it was her maiden name), and since then I’ve had a little bit of an obsession with giving my children names that are unique.

-Unique names are a popular thing lately, though: Nameberry recently released its “Best 100 Cool Unusual Boys Names.”
-So check below to see some of my favorites from the Nameberry list as well as some of my favorite unusual-yet-cool names that I’ve loved throughout the years (including possible nicknames for my little guy!)
+I’m not the only one looking for a unique name.
+Nameberry released its “Best 100 Cool Unusual Boys Names.”
+So check below to see some of my favorites from the Nameberry list, as well as some of my favorite unusual-yet-cool names that I’ve loved throughout the years (including possible nicknames for my little guy!).

 This is such a great name with a more “normal” nickname you can use if you would like.
 By simply using the nickname “Ben,” it can become more common in a pinch.